Skip to main content

 Overview

-As you build out your Tines stories, you may need user interaction mid-process for tasks like reviews, action validation, or other purposes.
-Combing the PROMPT function and conditional triggers is perfect for these scenarios.
+As you build out your Tines stories, you may need user interaction mid-process for tasks like reviews, action validation, or confirmations.
+Combining the PROMPT function with Condition actions and delays is a useful pattern for these scenarios.

 Tines references